pypeit/PypeIt/doc/manual.rst

-When running a mosaic reduction (currently only available for :doc:`gemini_gmos` and :doc:`deimos`), the part of the manual extraction entry that specifies the detector number needs to indicate the detectors that are mosaiced together in the same way is done when setting the parameter ``detnum`` in the :ref:`pypeit_par:ReduxPar Keywords` of the :doc:`pypeit_file`.
+When running a mosaic reduction (currently only available for :doc:`gemini_gmos` and :doc:`deimos`), the part of the manual extraction entry that specifies the detector number needs to indicate the detectors that are mosaic-ed together, in the same way is done when setting the parameter ``detnum`` in the :ref:`pypeit_par:ReduxPar Keywords` of the :doc:`pypeit_file`.
 Here is an example for Keck/DEIMOS::

     | d0225_0054.fits |    science |  241.13283 | 43.2563 |     16045h |    600ZD | 16045h |     1,1 | 58539.623231 |  1.1266414 |  1320.0 | 7899.99072266 | (1,5):68.0:2960.0:3.;(1,5):211.0:3082.0:3.|